-Intrauterine insemination (IUI), available at our San Antonio practice, is one of the oldest methods used to address infertility.
-IUI describes artificial insemination by placing healthy, concentrated sperm directly into the uterus, close to the unfertilized egg.
+Intrauterine insemination (IUI), available at our San Antonio, TX, practice, is one of the oldest methods used to address infertility.
+IUI is a method of artificial insemination that involves placing motile, concentrated sperm directly into the uterus, close to the unfertilized egg.
 Reducing the distance that sperm must travel can significantly increase your chances of becoming pregnant.
-To learn about the benefits of IUI and other infertility treatments, contact us today to schedule a consultation with our fertility specialists.
+During a consultation, one of our fertility experts can determine if IUI can help you to grow your family.

 How IUI Works

 Traditional artificial insemination techniques involved introducing sperm into the vagina, which was simpler than, but not nearly as effective as, IUI.
 IUI is a conservative treatment option, and often works even if the mother is not taking medications like Clomid® to increase her egg production.
 Nevertheless, Drs.
 Martin, Neal, and Retzloff may recommend taking hormone medications to improve the effectiveness of your IUI procedure.